kikonejacob/pg/dynostatus/README.md

 What I liked about it is that it was indistinguishable from a regular table column.
 I could call project.name, project.status, not caring that one was a database field and the other was generated on the fly.

 So - how to do that in PostgreSQL directly?

-* make it a function?
-* make it a field that is updated with triggers?
+A field that is updated with triggers?
-* something else?

 ## status: maybe finished?